demidko/microservice/README.md

-# Spring Boot Application
+# Microservice

-Template produces self-executable jar application with a web page (UI) at localhost.
+Template produces self-executable jar with API at localhost.

 ## Usage